Pakistanis throw up barriers against rising floodwaters; 12 more die

 By Syed Raza Hassan and Asif Shahzad

-People worked to strengthen an existing dyke as floodwaters threatened the town of Bhan Syedabad in the southern province of Sindh, one of the worst-hit regions.
+In the southern province of Sindh, one of the worst-hit regions, people worked to strengthen an existing dyke as floodwaters threatened the town of Bhan Syedabad.

+Traffic choked the narrow road out of the town as residents fled to nearby villages after evacuating their houses.

+"Helicopters are available to rescue the rich, but I had to hire a boat for 2,000 rupees to rescue my family," 25-year-old Abdul Fahim, whose home flooded overnight, told Reuters, referring to a sum equivalent to $9.

 A short distance away, Pakistan's largest freshwater lake of Manchar is dangerously close to bursting its banks, as high water levels persist despite breaches by authorities to stave off further floods in an effort that displaced 100,000 people.